Large Language Models Can Help Mitigate Barren Plateaus in Quantum Neural Networks: Conclusion

 \section{Conclusion}

-In this study, we aim to mitigate barren plateaus (BPs) by introducing a new AI-driven submartingale-based framework, namely AdaInit.
+In this work, we aim to mitigate BPs by introducing a new \llm-driven submartingale-based framework, namely AdaInit.
 This framework iteratively generates effective initial parameters using generative models, such as \llms, for \qnns\ that yield non-negligible gradient variance, thereby mitigating BPs.
 Our theoretical analysis establishes the submartingale property for the iterative process, ensuring the effective generation.
 Through extensive experiments across various model scales, we demonstrated that AdaInit outperforms conventional classic initialization methods in maintaining higher gradient variance as \qnn's sizes increase.
 Overall, this study might initiate a new avenue to explore how \llms\ help mitigate BPs.

 \paragraph{Limitations, future work, and broad impact.} First, our theoretical analyses assume that the maximum gradient of \qnns\ is bounded by a positive constant, implying that gradient explosion does not occur during training, a condition that is typically satisfied in practice.
-Second, due to the practical limitations of quantum simulation, our experiments are constrained to \qnns\ with up to 20 qubits.
+Second, due to the widely-recognized limitations of quantum simulation, our experiments are constrained to \qnns\ with up to 20 qubits.
 We also assume an idealized setting where quantum measurements are noise-free.
-Moreover, our current scope excludes ansatz-induced BPs, which may be mitigated through architectural modifications, as discussed above.
-For {\bf future work}, we plan to (i) accelerate the convergence of the iterative process and (ii) expand the applicability of our framework beyond BP mitigation.
+Moreover, our current scope excludes ansatz-induced BPs, which may be mitigated by architectural modifications, as discussed above.
+For {\bf future work}, we plan to (i) accelerate the convergence of the iterative process and (ii) expand the applicability beyond BP mitigation.
 In particular, it can be leveraged to guide \qnn\ architecture design or to identify optimal model parameters in training.
 More {\bf broadly}, our framework can support robust \qnn\ training across various domains, such as healthcare, where robustness and reliability are critical.